BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 In this example: "## Next Section"

 ### Template
-Conveniently for you, I'll include a sort of template.
-Simply copy / paste the below code into your markdown editor, rename the tabs, and remove or add tabs according to your vision.
+For convenience, simply copy / paste the below code into your markdown editor, rename the tabs, and remove or add tabs according to your vision.

 ```
 # Tabs - How To